zetane/ZetaForge/CONTRIBUTING.md

 pip install mkdocs-material
 ```
 The Material for MKDocs package comes with a live preview sever that allows you to preview your changes as you make
 modifications.
-To start the live preview server, run the following commands in your terminal:
+To start the live preview server, run the following command in your terminal:

 ```
-cd to docs
 mkdocs serve
 ```